 The whole purpose of tracking closing ratios is to measure profitability, but that profitability is not shown simply from the closing ratio or percentage itself.
 That is merely a starting point in a system set up to effectively manage the sales and marketing of your business.
 Once you have those systems in place, then you can work with your salespeople to find where they are strong, and then really focus to bring them to a good closing ratio in places where they sell strong and are profitable.

 When you have the proper systems in place, you can hire, train, maintain or let go of employees based on the knowledge that you have a way to monitor the profitability of your salespeople, or conversely, the lack of profitability.

-So, in answer to the original question, in order for a good closing ratio to mean anything, those salespeople must also be selling those leads at a cost the company can afford, and also at a profitable price point.
+So, in answer to the original question, What is a good closing ratio?
+In order for a good closing ratio to mean anything, those salespeople must also be selling those leads at a cost the company can afford, as well as at a profitable price point.

 George Odiorne once said that if you can’t track it, you can’t manage it.
 This holds true for closing ratios, too!
 Tracking will increase gross revenues!

 Susan Raisanen is in the business of increasing revenues for businesses through the use of an effective lead, sales and marketing management software.
 She is the President and a sales professional for Profit Finder Pro Software.
 She specializes in educating business owners, sales and marketing managers in regards to the very numbers that affect gross revenues.
 If you want to know more about lead, sales and marketing management tracking made easy, Susan invites you to submit your questions to her at susan@ProfitFinderPro.com or call her at 1-800-972-6952.